jackyzhou0429/final-projects/README.md

 - different model pictures
 ## How to use
 This code should be run in Spyder.
-- You should install matplotlib, tkiner, numpy.
+- You may need to install matplotlib, tkiner, numpy.
 - To show the graph properly, you should got to __Tools, Preferences__, click on __IPython console__ on the left then select __Graphics__ tab on the right top. under __GRAPHICS backend__, select __Automatic__ then apply.

 The main program file for this stimulation is __SEIR_model_simulation.py__.
 Open it in Spyder and run it, the main window will appear like the picture shown below: